Khali-brown/limbo-scraper/README.md

 # Limbo Scrape

-Smart Fetch Scribe is a tool designed to simplify and enhance data fetching in JavaScript/TypeScript projects.
+Limbo Scraper is a tool designed to simplify and enhance data fetching in JavaScript/TypeScript projects.
 It provides utilities for efficient API requests, error handling, and caching.

 ## Features